t-rappos/auction-system/doc/chat-server.md

 - React
 - Redux
 - Socket.io-client
-- Babel
 - Webpack
-- JQuery
-- ESLint
-- Expect
-- Karma
-- Mocha

 ### Back-end
 - Node.js
 - Express
 - PostgreSQL
 - Socket.io

+### ES6
+This project uses ES6 as enabled by the following modules:

+- Client
+  - babel-core | babel transpiles es6 to js for browser compatability
+  - babel-loader | enables babel for webpack

+- Server
+  - babel-cli | command line interface for babel
+  - nodemon | watches server.js for changes and restarts server (with babel re-build)

 ### Persistance
 - Heroku idles free-tier webapps after 30 minutes if they aren't receiving traffic, this means that the server-state will be reset often and the messages stored on the server will be lost.
 To avoid this, a PostgreSQL database was used.